-Generation of RA key pairs is generally performed by the RA using a FIPS 140-1 level 1 certified cryptographic module provided with their browser software.
+Generation of RA key pairs is generally performed by the Issuing CA for their RA using a FIPS 140-2 level 1 certified cryptographic module provided with their browser software.

 Customers generate the key pair used by their Automated Administration servers.
-KPN recommends that Automated Administration server key pair generation be performed using a FIPS 140-1 level 2 or higher certified cryptographic module.
+KPN recommends that Automated Administration server key pair generation be performed using a FIPS 140-2 level 2 or higher certified cryptographic module.

 Generation of end-user Subscriber key pairs is generally performed by the Subscriber.
-For Class 2 Certificates, the Subscriber typically uses a FIPS 140-1 level 1 certified cryptographic module provided with their browser software for key generation, or a SSCD.
+For Class 2 Certificates, the Subscriber typically uses a FIPS 140-2 level 1 certified cryptographic module provided with their browser software for key generation, or a SSCD.
 For server Certificates, the Subscriber typically uses the key generation utility provided with the web server software.